pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 X> Load the cleaned customer survey data you created in session 8.

 ?
-What is the correlation between the level of self-reported hardship and the frequency at which they contact their utility?
+What is the correlation between the level of self-reported hardship (`hardship`) and the frequency at which they contact  (`contact`) their utility?

 I> Remember to manage the missing variables with the `use` option in the correlation function.
 Check the help file for the correlation function to select the correct option.